Parametric Adversarial Divergences are Good Losses for Generative Modeling: Introduction

-Because of those shortcomings, we need to look past maximum-likelihood and classic divergences in order to define better objectives.
-Let us take a step back and consider what really is the \textbf{final task}, or end goal, of generative modeling.
-One way to define the final task is that we want to generate \textit{realistic} and \textit{diverse} samples.
-A fundamental question is then how to formalize such a subjective final task into a \textbf{task loss},\footnote{The terminology comes from statistical decision theory, which we introduce in Section~\ref{sec:priortask}.} an actual mathematical objective that can be optimized and evaluated.
-When comes the question of defining relevant task losses, it is worthwhile to consider how people choose task losses in structured prediction.
-The task loss of structured prediction is the generalization error induced by a \textbf{structured loss}, which formally specifies how close the predicted label is from the ground truth.
-For instance, in machine translation, a possible structured loss is the BLEU score~\citep{papineni2002bleu}, which basically counts how many words the predicted and ground truth sentences have in common.
-Although such a task loss is still imperfect, it is way more informative than ``stronger'' losses such as the $0-1$ loss, which in essence gives no training signal unless the predicted label matches exactly the ground truth.
-Once the task loss is defined, we can objectively evaluate and compare models, even though such comparison can be only as relevant as the task loss considered.
+To address these shortcomings, we look past maximum-likelihood and classic divergences to define better objectives.
+But first, we need to take a step back and explicit our \textit{final task}, or end goal.
+Assuming that our end goal is to generate \textit{realistic} and \textit{diverse} samples, how can we formalize such a subjective and ill-defined final task into a \textit{task loss}, a rigorous mathematical objective which can be evaluated and used to derive training (e.g. surrogate) losses?
+When it comes to defining relevant task losses, it is worthwhile to consider how people choose task losses in structured prediction, for which the label space is often combinatorially large (e.g. sequences of words).
+For instance, machine translation systems are commonly evaluated using the BLEU-4 metric~\citep{papineni2002bleu}, which essentially counts how many words the predicted and ground truth sentences have in common.
+Although the BLEU score is only an imperfect approximation of the final task, it is nevertheless more informative than ``hard'' losses such as the $0-1$ loss, which give no training signal unless the predicted label matches exactly the ground truth.

-Unfortunately, in generative modeling, it is not as obvious how to define a task loss that correlates well with the final task of generating realistic samples.
-Nevertheless, we argue that the \textbf{adversarial framework}, introduced in the context of generative adversarial networks or GANs~\citep{goodfellow2014generative}, provides an interesting way to define meaningful and practical task losses for generative modeling.
+Unfortunately, in generative modeling, it is not as obvious how to define a task loss that correlates well with diversity and sample quality.
+Nevertheless, we argue that the \textit{adversarial framework}, introduced in the context of generative adversarial networks or GANs~\citep{goodfellow2014generative}, provides an interesting way to define meaningful and practical task losses for generative modeling.
 For that purpose, we adopt the view\footnote{We focus in this paper on the divergence minimization perspective of GANs.
-There are other views, such as those based on game theory \citep{arora2017generalization,fedus2017many}, ratio matching and moment matching \citep{mohamed2016learning}.} that training a GAN can be seen as training an implicit generator to minimize a special type of task loss, which is a \textbf{parametric (adversarial) divergence}:
+There are other views, such as those based on game theory \citep{arora2017generalization,fedus2017many}, ratio matching and moment matching \citep{mohamed2016learning}, but these are outside the scope of this paper.} that training a GAN can be seen as training an implicit generator to minimize a special type of task loss, which we call \textbf{parametric (adversarial) divergence}: